udielenberg/mss/README.md

 # Instructions

 1. run `docker-compose up`
-2. run `yarn start`
-3. Microservices are all running!
+2. Microservices are all running!

 ---